Semester 1 Credit Value: | 20 |

 ---|---|---|---|

-Summative assessment is designed to assess students' knowledge and interpretative understanding of the texts studied, with particular reference to the application of their linguistic knowledge and translation skills, and their skills in presenting their views and analyses of key issues regarding the set text(s).
-The examination is set because an examination is still inevitably the best way of testing translation abilities, and will also test the ability to interpret texts.
-The research project will assess in more depth students’ ability to interpret and analyse Greek texts, inscribe them into their cultural and political context, and engage critically with relevant secondary literature.
+Summative assessment is designed to assesses students' knowledge and interpretative understanding of the texts studied, with particular reference to the application of their linguistic knowledge, and their skills in presenting their views and analyses of key issues regarding the set text(s).

 N/A